IBS Glossary > IBS, Pregnancy, Hormones, & Menopause

 Donnatal: effects on fetuses and nursing babies are unknown so it should only be prescribed when the expected benefits outweigh the potential risks, and then used with caution.

 Fennel is considered safe in small amounts during pregnancy, as long as only the seeds or fruit are used (the tea is made from the seeds).
-Fennel tea may actually help milk production in nursing mothers.
+Fennel tea may actually help milk production in nursing mothers, and is a traditional remedy for infant colic.

 Ginger is considered safe and can be great for morning sickness.
 For ginger tea: slice a few slices of ginger the size of a quarter and steep in a mug of boiling water.
 Drink several cups a day.